keybase/client/go/chat/crypto_doc.md

 every time Alice sends a message, she includes some references to other messages she's seen before.
 Bob's device will check that list, to make sure it's consistent with what he's seeing.
-That limits the mischief an evil server can do, while still letting Alice send messages quickly on a crappy network.
+That limits the mischief an evil server can do, while still letting Alice send messages quickly on a bad network.

 That shared context prevents the server from dropping Alice's messages without her permission, but it's still important that Alice can choose to delete them